 • the “public” folder displays the compiled file in the public access.

-All of these files pertain to webpack, which enables you to compile JavaScript, CSS, and other files into the public folder.
+These files are all about webpack, a tool that helps you mix together JavaScript, CSS, and other files and put them into the public folder.

 Anyway, before getting started, you have to learn more about Node NPM.